workleap/wl-foundry-cli/packages/foundry/README.md

 # @workleap/foundry

-A CLI to create new Workleap projects non-interactively.
+This project is a non-interactive command-line tool that allows users to quickly create customized copies of a template stored in a Git repository.
+By specifying the desired values for text tokens within the template, users can easily generate new files that incorporate their own content and configurations.
+The tool streamlines the process of creating new projects based on an existing template, saving time and effort while ensuring consistency and accuracy.

 See `@workleap/foundry --help`:

 ```cmd
 Usage: @workleap/foundry [options] [command]